gasmianouar/testandroidgasmi/README.md

 ![alt text](./DetailActivity.png?raw=true "DetailActivity Screenshot")
 - Load the DetailActivity with the correct data
 - Translate the @string/my_description in english and another language(french)

+### How tu return your test?

+In order to return your test for review, you only need to make a pull request on this repo and use a message like [Return]GithubLogin-Name.